tanus786/CP-Codes-HackOctober-Fest-2023/README.md

 ## You can follow this steps to merge your Pull request in my Repository

 - Firstly fork my Repository
-- click on Add file
+- Click on Add file
 - You can upload your DSA or CP codes Or create a new file for it
 - Commit your changes
 - Make a pull request and that's all.